awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

-# Walkthrough: Using Document Builder to Create a Custom Automation Document<a name="automation-walk-document-builder"></a>
+# Walkthrough: Using Document Builder to create a custom Automation document<a name="automation-walk-document-builder"></a>

 The following walkthrough shows how to use Document Builder in the Systems Manager Automation console to create a custom Automation document and then run the custom Automation document\.